CollarNetworks/protocol-core/devdocs/audits.briefing.md

 ```

 ## ERC-20 assumptions / integration checklist:
-- No hooks or reentracy vectors
+- No hooks or reentrancy vectors
 - Balance changes only due to transfers.
 E.g., no rebasing / internal shares
 - Balance changes always and exactly with transfer arguments.
 E.g, no FoT, no max(uint) args overrides like cUSDCv3
 - Approval of 0 amount works